AgneseRe/CI2024_project-work/README.md

 **MSE**: 6767157331999.958

+An high MSE value that indicates the formula does not accurately represent the relationship between the input and output values.
+This suggests that the existing relationship between the variables is highly complex, and the algorithm struggles to uncover it.
+It is worth noting that by adopting a higher number of generations, it would have been possible to achieve lower MSE values, reaching precision up to 12 decimal places, instead of the current 13.
+However, a particularly high value that would be obtained with a high computational cost, with a runtime exceeding two or three hours.

 ```python
 (((((x[1] * 1.0133379750665732) * -19.919416233677293) + ((-9.790571207340218 * x[2]) + (-9.735723057413209 * x[2]))) * ((1711.0001133355208 * np.cosh(x[0])) + -40620.92739861885)) + ((-140.73135021910855 - ((x[2] * x[1]) * -10.82318841194864)) * ((36.04153204685458 / (1.0133379750665732 / x[0])) * -216.83639344361913)))
 ```